abilian/eu-cloud-directory/README.md

 1) Checkout https://github.com/Fonds-de-Dotation-du-Libre/european-cloud-industry in the `data/` directory (symlinks work also).

 2) Create and activate a Python virtualenv.
-Make sure you have installed Poetry.
+Make sure you have installed Poetry and Yarn.

-3) Run `poetry install`
+3) Run `poetry install`.
+From the `vite` directory, run `yarn`.

 4) Run `make build`.